-Dedicated to suport of science and international cooperation in the Southern Ocean, the Antarctic research ship Hero is an important part of the United States Antarctic Research Program of the National Science Foundation.
+Dedicated to support of science and international cooperation in the Southern Ocean, the Antarctic research ship Hero is an important part of the United States Antarctic Research Program of the National Science Foundation.

-She is the namesake of a 30-foot American sailing sloop captained by Hathaniel B. Palmer, who in 1820 became one of the first to view the Antarctic mainland.
+She is the namesake of a 30-foot American sailing sloop [sic; see my footnote, the length of Palmer's sloop was 47 feet--Bill] captained by Nathaniel B. Palmer, who in 1820 became one of the first to view the Antarctic mainland.
 This modern Hero was built to serve as a mobile platform for the conduct of research in Antarctic Peninsula waters, augmenting the facilities of the U. S. Palmer Station on Anvers Island.

 Six scientists and a crew of 12 comprise Hero's normal complement which for special cruises may be increased by 2 shipboard investigators or 7 transient personnel.